MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 Before you can benefit from the protection included in Device Guard, Code Integrity policy must be created by using tools provided by Microsoft, but the policy can be deployed with common management tools, like Group Policy.
 The Code Integrity policy is a binary-encoded XML document that includes configuration settings for both the User and Kernel-modes of Windows 10, along with restrictions on Windows 10 script hosts.
 Device Guard Code Integrity policy restricts what code can run on a device.

+> [!NOTE]
->**Note:**  Device Guard policy can be signed in Windows 10, which adds additional protection against administrative users changing or removing this policy.
+> Device Guard policy can be signed in Windows 10, which adds additional protection against administrative users changing or removing this policy.

 Signed Device Guard policy offers stronger protection against a malicious local administrator trying to defeat Device Guard.